Abimelech (Judges): First Battle of Shechem

 Gaal and his brothers arrived at Shechem only to plot a coup against Abimelech with the help of the men of Shechem.
 Before Gaal could begin his plot, Zebul – who was the governor of Shechem and an officer of Abimelech – heard Gaal's plan and was deeply angered.
 Zebul then sent messengers to inform Abimelech of Gaal's plot.
 Abimelech planned to ambush Gaal and his followers in front of the city gates through the night towards the morning.
-He divided his followers by four companies to hide and wait near Shechem.
-The ambush began as soon as Gaal standed in front of the gates and failed to respond because of the uncertainty of an actual ambush approaching.
+He divided his followers into four companies to hide and wait near Shechem.
+The ambush began as soon as Gaal stood in front of the gates and failed to respond because of the uncertainty of an actual ambush approaching.
 Zebul taunted Gaal into fighting Abimelech.
 Gaal soon fought Abimelech during the battle but failed and was forced to flee with his forces.
 Zebul chased Gaal out of Shechem while Abimelech proceeded to Arumah.

 Second Battle of Shechem

 The next day, the people of Shechem went out into the fields.
-After Gaal was driven away, Abimelech gathered three companies by dividing his followers to attack the people in the fields for turning against him and siding with Ga'al. One company went to the gate and the other two attack the people in the fields.
+After Gaal was driven away, Abimelech gathered three companies by dividing his followers to attack the people in the fields for turning against him and siding with Gaal.
+One company went to the gate and the other two attacked the people in the fields.
 Then, Abimelech went into the city and killed the rest and spread salt around so nothing would grow there for a long time.
 The remaining resistance went to the tower of El-Berith to hold their ground.
 Abimelech hastily gathered his followers to Mount Zalmon to explain his plan.
 He grabbed an ax to cut down the bough of a tree and ordered everyone to follow his example.
 The boughs were placed and set ablaze around the tower, killing the remaining resistance along with a thousand civilians.